osamu-1636/COMP4010-Data-Visualisation-Project-2/README.md

-# Forced Migration Dashboard — Hybrid Excellent Final
+# Forced Migration Dashboard

-This folder is the final merged codebase for the COMP4010 Project 2 forced migration dashboard.
+This folder is the final COMP4010 Project 2 forced migration dashboard.
-It preserves the clean modular GitHub architecture and adds only the final selected rubric-facing improvements.

 ## Final story

 **From crisis to corridor**